clulab/eidos/README.md

 # Notes

-The default size of the memory allocation pool for the JVM is 1/4 of your physical memory, but Eidos may require more RAM than that.
-It is currently being developed and tested with a 6GB limit or 8GB if timenorm or grounding is configured.
-Performance can suffer significantly if the Java garbage collector is activated frequently, and lack of memory is the usualy cause.
+The default size of the memory allocation pool for the JVM is usually 1/4 of your physical memory, but Eidos may require more RAM than that.
+It is currently being developed and tested with a 6GB limit or more if timenorm or grounding is configured.
+Performance can suffer significantly if the Java garbage collector is activated frequently.

 For those using `sbt`, the file `.jvmopts` is included with the source code to arrange for more memory.
 No other changes should be necessary.
 Alternatively,